danyaberezun/KEEPs/README.md

 Currently available solutions:

-* Write another implementation for each property.
+* Write another implementation for each property value.
   Require much additional code, abstract classes and may lead to code duplication.
-* Get property as a boolean or enum parameter.
+* Get comparability property as a boolean or enum parameter.
   In this case,
   we have to write explicit error-prone casts in each place where we require comparability.